EmmettCrawfordGU/DSD-Final-Game/README.md

 ![Save Changes](image-3.png)
 - Now, navigate to Tools->Nios II Software Build Tools for Eclipse.
 - Once Eclipse is open, it will prompt you to select a workspace.
-- Select "Browse...", then select the folder .../DSD-Final-Game-main/software.
+- Select "Browse...", then select the folder where the projects were extracted .../DSD-Final-Game-main/software.
 Click "OK" to select that workspace.
 ![Software folder](image-4.png)
  - Click "OK" again to open the workspace.
  - Navigate to Run->Run Configurations...